 Even before I got to Shanghai, I was very fascinated with their ‘Ancient Water Town’ as the guide-book touts.
 They speak of old architectures and tea houses next to beautiful water canals!

-The water towns are quite far away from town but thankfully despite the tight schedule, I managed to squeeze traveling to 七宝 Qi Bao on the very next morning of my trip!
+The water towns are quite far away from town but thankfully despite the tight schedule, we managed to squeeze travelling to 七宝 Qi Bao on the very next morning of my trip!

 Qi Bao is one of the nearest water town from the city centre; about a 20 minutes ride in the taxi.

 It was a small town that prospered during the Ming and Qing dynasty while it is a popular tourist spot in its modern incarnation.